 4. Take a Dual or couple cycle ride around the lake.

 Undoubtedly the lake is the most happening and beautiful place in Kodaikanal.
 We were surprised to find the lake empty on a Sunday morning, turns out that most people only start coming in the late afternoon.
-Contrary to most places in India where with time and growing population the charm of such places has lost, Kodaikanal maintains its lake pretty well thanks to the efforts of the Rotary club.
+Contrary to most places in India where with time and growing population the charm of places has been lost, Kodaikanal maintains its lake pretty well thanks to the efforts of the Rotary club.

 I had not been cycling for a while now due to a knee injury but I really wanted to, that’s when we decided to try the Dual cycle.
 In India, one may not find this cycle anywhere else but Kodaikanal, this is a must-try activity according to us.
 One needs more coordination and focus riding this than the normal one because it depends on your partnership and focus.
-I enjoyed this activity and though we started out to just ride a few meters we ended up completing an entire circle of the lake!
+I enjoyed this activity and though we started out just riding a few meters we ended up completing an entire circle of the lake!

 Taking a walk around the lake is also quite refreshing.
-We took a long walk along with my parents while eating some of the famous homemade kodai chocolates and watching a bunch of locals play a game of carrom-board.
+We took a long walk along with my parents while eating some of the famous homemade Kodai chocolates and watching a bunch of locals play a game of carrom-board.
 You should also not miss buying some good quality cheese at the Kodai Cheese store at the corner of the lake.

 5. Café hopping on PT street.